mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Transforms the current [MapChunkModel](#T-ParquetClassLibrary-Maps-MapChunkModel 'ParquetClassLibrary.Maps.MapChunkModel') so that it is ready to be stitched together with others into a playable [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel').
+Transforms the current [MapChunkModel](#T-ParquetClassLibrary-Maps-MapChunkModel 'ParquetClassLibrary.Maps.MapChunkModel') so that it is ready to be stitched together with others in its [MapRegionSketch](#T-ParquetClassLibrary-Maps-MapRegionSketch 'ParquetClassLibrary.Maps.MapRegionSketch') into a playable [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel').

 ##### Returns